khodadadiyavar/ABN-technical-assessment/README.md

 ### Secret management

 The backend_api app connects to an external API, and for that it uses an API key.
 The best way to store these keys is to use a Secret Manager service that integrates with Kubernetes.
 I suggest using AWS secrets manager as it support automatic secret rotation and update.

+### Healthcheck

+You can find a script to check the status of the backend API in the new infrastructure.
+Although I beleive the way I implemented it you won't be needing such script.
+The helm chart deploys a deployment that has a K8s readiness check and a liveness check which can be traked via the K8s API or any alert mnaagement system.
+I also included the manifest of a pod that automatically checks the health of the backend API and prints the status to the output, this also ca be traked and logged using apporopraite logging tools.
+The pod also can be used as a cron job so it does not run all the time if you're looking for a scheduled health check.

+### Ansible playbook

+This repo also includes an Ansible play bood that makes sure that the `helm` binary is available, and deploys the helm charts.